cgomesu/website/_posts/2021-06-04-smarter-hass.md

 ### Statistics
-The [Statistics](https://www.home-assistant.io/integrations/statistics/) integration is by far the most useful integration for describing the past states and measurements from other entities.
+The [Statistics](https://www.home-assistant.io/integrations/statistics/) integration is by far the most useful integration for describing the past values from other entities.
 In brief, it consumes the data from another entity and returns the traditional descriptive measures of central tendency (`mean` and `median`) and variability (`variance`, `stdev`, `min_value`, `max_value`), as well as a few other descriptive measures.

 Similarly to the [History Stats](#history-stats) integration, the Statistics integration has **two time period variables**: